Phone: 817-697-4038 Fax: 877-409-3962

 What does Chondromalacia Patella mean?

 Also known as patellofemoral pain syndrome, chondromalacia patella affects the cartilage under the kneecap (patella).
-This condition typically begins to cause knee pain by slowly softening, wearing down, and breaking down in the patellofemoral joint when the patella moves within the groove at the end of the thigh bone (femur).
+This condition typically begins to cause knee pain by slowly softening and breaking down cartilage in the patellofemoral joint.
+This is from when the patella moves within the groove at the end of the thigh bone (femur).

 Chondromalacia Patella Symptoms